Rhabdomyolysis: Diagnosis

 Elevated concentrations of the enzyme lactate dehydrogenase (LDH) may be detected.
 Other markers of muscle damage, such as aldolase, troponin, carbonic anhydrase type 3 and fatty acid-binding protein (FABP), are mainly used in chronic muscle diseases.
 The transaminases, enzymes abundant in both liver and muscle tissue, are also usually increased; this can lead to the condition being confused with acute liver injury, at least in the early stages.
 The incidence of actual acute liver injury is 25% in people with non-traumatic rhabdomyolysis; the mechanism for this is uncertain.

 High potassium levels tend to be a feature of severe rhabdomyolysis.
 Electrocardiography (ECG) may show whether the elevated potassium levels are affecting the conduction system of the heart, as suggested by the presence of T wave changes or broadening of the QRS complex.
 Low calcium levels may be present in the initial stage due to binding of free calcium to damaged muscle cells.

 As detectable levels of myoglobinemia and myoglobinuria occur, blood tests and urine tests may show elevated levels of myoglobin.
 For example, a urine test strip may reveal a positive result for "blood", even though no red blood cells can be identified on microscopy of the urine; this occurs because the reagent on the test strip reacts with myoglobin.
-The same phenomenon may happen in conditions that lead to hemolysis, the destruction of red blood cells; in hemolysis the blood serum is also visibly discolored, while in rhabdomyolysis it is normal.
+The same phenomenon may happen in conditions that lead to hemolysis, the destruction of red blood cells; in hemolysis, the blood serum is also visibly discolored, while in rhabdomyolysis it is normal.
 If kidney damage has occurred, microscopy of the urine also reveals urinary casts that appear pigmented and granular.

 Complications

 Compartment syndrome is a clinical diagnosis, i.e., no diagnostic test conclusively proves its presence or absence, but direct measurement of the pressure in a fascial compartment, and the difference between this pressure and the blood pressure, may be used to assess its severity.
 High pressures in the compartment and a small difference between compartment pressure and blood pressure indicate that the blood supply is likely to be insufficient, and that surgical intervention may be needed.

-Disseminated intravascular coagulation, another complication of rhabdomyolysis and other forms of critical illness, may be suspected on the basis of unexpected bleeding or abnormalities in hematological tests, such as a decreasing platelet count or prolongation of the prothrombin time.
+Disseminated intravascular coagulation, another complication of rhabdomyolysis and other forms of critical illness, may be suspected based on unexpected bleeding or abnormalities in hematological tests, such as a decreasing platelet count or prolongation of the prothrombin time.
 The diagnosis can be confirmed with standard blood tests for DIC, such as D-dimer.